 As would become the pattern of my work life, I hated it.
 The ugly khakis I had to wear, upselling bread bowls, even the fact that my sister worked there, too.
 I hated all of it.

 All of it except one thing.
-Even more so than my meager paychecks, the one redeeming perk of the gig were the pastries I rescued at the end of each shift.
+Even more so than my meager paychecks, the one redeeming perk of the gig was the pastries I rescued at the end of each shift.
 Muffins, cookies, croissants, cinnamon rolls, danishes—they were all up for grabs at the end of the night and I rarely left without a bag.
 (Shout out to the thousands of calories consumed without so much as thinking of working out.
 Ah, youth!)

 There was one thing, however, that never appealed to me: sticky buns.
 All that shiny, sticky gunk reminded me of the rubber cement I’d used as a kid, each bun a tacky tar trap of molasses.
 And those nuts, stuck in the gluey goo?
 A warning to my teeth.